gwezerek/technical-standards/README.md

 - Some sort of live reload feature should be attached to our watch process

 TBD:
-- We have a lot of tasks setup with grunt.
+- We have a lot of grunt tasks.
 Is there a desire to switch to gulp or Webpack for dependecy management and build processing?
 - We currently use SASS for style abstraction.
 Is there a desire to switch to postcss?

 ## Version control